robenkleene/software-references/ios/ios.md

 - To export a PDF, from the print menu, pinch to expand a thumbnail preview, from the zoomed in thumbnail preview, there's a share icon

+## Lock Screen

+- Swipe left on the lock screen to enter the camera

 ## Springboard

 ### Multi-Tasking